-The chapter "We Agnostics", which begins on page 44, starts with a good review of Step 1.
-I'm going to change a few words here where necessary:
+The chapter "We Agnostics", which begins on page 44, starts with a good review of Step 1:

-"If, when you honestly want to, you find you cannot stop overeating entirely (which describes the mental and spiritual part of food addiction), or if when compulsively eating, you have little control over the amount you take (which describes the physical part of food addiction), you are probably a food addict.
-If that be the case, you may be suffering from an illness which ONLY a spiritual experience will conquer."
+"In the preceding chapters you have learned something of alcoholism.
+We hope we have made clear the distinction between the alcoholic and the nonalcoholic.
+If, when you honestly want to, you find you cannot quit entirely, or if when drinking, you have little control over the amount you take, you are probably alcoholic.
+If that be the case, you may be suffering from an illness which only a spiritual experience will conquer."
 Let me repeat that last part: "If that be the case, you may be suffering from an illness which ONLY a spiritual experience will conquer."

-Now we know what we have to do in order to recover from food addiction.
+Now we know what we have to do in order to recover from alcoholism.
 We must undergo a life changing, spiritual transformation.

-We realize this is not the answer many of you expected to find in Overeaters Anonymous.
-But, please keep in mind that food addiction IS a fatal, progressive illness.
-Prior to O.A., most food addicts either stayed miserable in the struggle for their entire lifetime or died prematurely.
+We realize this is not the answer many of you expected to find in Alcoholics Anonymous.
+But, please keep in mind that alcoholism IS a fatal, progressive illness.
+Prior to A.A., most alcoholics either died drunk or were locked up in jails or insane asylums.